Colmc2966/Coffee-Classroom/README.md

 - __Navigation__

- The navigation bar is on all three html pages of this website.
+ - The navigation bar is on all three html pages of this website.
 It is the main source of navigation and clarifies to the user which page they are currently on by highlighting the current page with it being consitently underlined.
+- A clear easy accessible nav bar was my goal as it makes the user experience alot better

 ![Nav Bar](https://github.com/Colmc2966/Coffee-Classroom/blob/main/media/nav.jpg)